Mancini family: San Vittore line

-Collateral line of the illustrious and old Mancini family, subline of the Naples line, initiated in the 19th century by the Count Antonio Filippo Luigi (1824–1890), first lieutenant of the Neapolitan Army.
+Collateral line of the illustrious and old Mancini family, subline of the Naples line, initiated in the 19th century by Count Antonio Filippo Luigi (1824–1890), first lieutenant of the Neapolitan Army.
 The son Giuseppe Alessandro Luigi (1852–1903), Belle-Epoque dandy, married donna Maria Antonietta Marinelli (1862–1911), daughter of the noble Vittorio Leonardo of the marquesses Marinelli, in 1882; they had seven children along which Carlo Alberto Antonio (1883–1940), horse owner who married a noblewoman of german descent, Maria Concetta Cassone Simeoni-Wrbna, patrician of Benevento (1886–1965) in 1911.

 They had Antonio Eugenio Andrea (1915–1990), officer of the Italian Army, he was aide-de-camp of Marshal Rodolfo Graziani in 1938, and during the Second World War fought in the VIII Army Corps on the Greek-Albanian battlefront; in 1943 he was caught by the Germans in Yugoslavia and he was confined at Hohenstein in Saxony, but he escaped; then he got the Military Cross.

-In 1951 he married noble Giulia de Dominicis (1930–1988), daughter of the noble Michele Alfonso de Dominicis (1907–1960), Commander of the Order of Merit of the Republic.
-His son Count Adriano Fulvio Mario Mancini (1952) Arabian horse breeder and entrepreneur on the advertising industry, member of the Società Genealogica Italiana, Commander of the Sovereign Order of Saint John of Jerusalem.
+In 1951, he married noble Giulia de Dominicis (1930–1988), daughter of the noble Michele Alfonso de Dominicis (1907–1960), Commander of the Order of Merit of the Republic.
+His son Count Adriano Fulvio Mario Mancini (1952) is an Arabian horse breeder and entrepreneur in the advertising industry, member of the Società Genealogica Italiana, Commander of the Sovereign Order of Saint John of Jerusalem.